 Supply Chain Management

 Supply Chain Management is a high-demand career field comprised of people and businesses that design, procure, manufacture, warehouse, transport, and dispose of goods or services.
 Those who work in the supply chain actively manage these interactions to meet customer requirements.
 If you're good at organizing details, recognizing connections, thinking efficiently, and streamlining processes, industries need people like you for jobs in supply chain management.
-You can be part of a team that ensures a smooth flow through the entire production, storage, and delivery process.
+You can be part of a team that ensures a smooth flow through production, storage, and delivery processes.